-The Master of Science Degree in Pharmaceutical Sciences is offered in collaboration with the University of North Carolina Hospitals, Duke University Health System, Wake Forest Baptist Health, Mission Hospitals, BayCare Health System, University of Pennsylvania Medicine and Moses Cone Hospital, and Novant Health University Hospitals New Hanover Regional Medical Center.
+The Master of Science Degree in Pharmaceutical Sciences is offered in collaboration with the University of North Carolina Hospitals, Duke University Health System, Wake Forest Baptist Health, Mission Hospitals, BayCare Health System, University of Pennsylvania Medicine, Moses Cone Hospital, and Novant Health University Hospitals New Hanover Regional Medical Center.
 The core curriculum for the two-year MS in Pharmaceutical Sciences program with a specialization in health-system pharmacy administration consists of course work in advanced topics with human resource management, health-systems financial management, medication safety, quality improvement, and health-system pharmacy operations.

 - Prepare, dispense and manage medications to support safe and effective drug therapy for patients